securitykiss-com/rfw/README.md

 **Q: Is it secure?**

-Tampering with core firewall should never be taken lightly. rfw must be run with root-like privileges in order to modify iptables so it requires a lot of trust in the software.
+Tampering with the core firewall should never be taken lightly. rfw must be run with root privileges in order to modify iptables so it requires a lot of trust in the software.
 There is a trade-off
+Sometimes there is no choice and you have to automate firewall actions across individual boxes anyway.
+Then rfw makes it more secure because the remote client does not need the full access to the host and can only block/allow individual IP addresses using rfw API.
-Sometimes there is no choice and you need to automate firewall actions anyway.
-While rfw is designed with distributed system in mind, it may improve security even for a single box by:
+While rfw is designed with distributed system in mind, it may also improve security even for a single box by:
 - limiting iptables functionality to operate only on individual IP addresses
 - whitelisting selected IP addresses to prevent lock out
-- serializing iptables modification
+- serializing iptables modifications

 it provides advantage over changing iptables manually.